gvlproject/python-genomespaceclient/docs/api_docs/ref.rst

 API reference
 =============

-This section includes the API documentation for the reference interface.
+This section contains the API documentation for the GenomeSpace client.

 .. toctree::
    :maxdepth: 2
    :glob:

-   genomespaceclient
+   genomespaceclient.rst